jeffreyd/yucheegung/README.md

 > Most of this README was written by Claude Code.
 It may contain errors or inaccuracies.

 ## About (written by a human)
+Guess who's back in the motherfuckin' house with a JellyFin app for your motherfucking phone?
+Yep, I'm back again with another _entirely_ AI-generated app.
+There's a number of JellyFin music players out there, not least of which is [FinAmp](https://github.com/jmshrv/finamp), which is great, but none of them really worked like I want them to so I had Claude write one for me. _Very_ simple navigation, with Artist -> Album -> Song and the ability to shuffle entire artists or albums which will loop forever.
+I mostly use this on the rare occasion I want to listen to music in the car or, my primary usage, listening to the audio from TV shows ripped to MP3 while I sleep.
+As such, it's not very feature-full.

 ## Key Features